-Furthermore, the list of issues the Committee requires further information on prior to the submission of New Zealand's next Periodic Report (due in June 2021) makes a number of references to reducing poverty, and notes "the extreme shortage of affordable and accessible housing".
-13 Affordable and accessible housing is obviously a key area for children's wellbeing, but still has not been achieved - yet last December, it emerged that \$250 million is being spent "to house" four new military aircraft.
+Furthermore, the 2020 list of issues the Committee required further information on prior to the submission of New Zealand's next Periodic Report (which was submitted last year) makes a number of references to reducing poverty, and notes "the extreme shortage of affordable and accessible housing".
+13 Affordable and accessible housing is obviously a key area for children's wellbeing, but still has not been achieved - yet in December 2020, it emerged that \$250 million is being spent "to house" four new military aircraft.
 14